Pat Stjernquist: Guitars

-After the "tragic" demise of Sweet Rage, I decided to spend some serious time developing my bass skills.
+After my previous band Sweet Rage broke up, I decided to spend some serious time developing my bass skills.
 I would spend up to fourteen hours a day practicing my bass.
 When I was sixteen years old, I joined one of the bigger rock bands in Colorado.
 We were called Salem Spade.
 The band was started by Pat and Rickard Stjernquist, two brothers from Sweden.
 Soon after, Rickard left to join Jag Panzer.
 In his place, Salem Spade hired the incredible drummer Scott Davies.

 Salem Spade was a "technical metal band" in the same style as Fates Warning, Iron Maiden and early Queensryche.
 Our songs were sometimes self indulgent but always well written, thanks mostly to our amazing guitar players Pat and Kevin.

-When I joined the band, we were doing well in Colorado, but I wanted Salem Spade break in to the international underground metal scene.
+When I joined the band, we were doing well in Colorado, but we wanted Salem Spade break in to the international underground metal scene.
 This was an exciting time for bands like us.
 Lots of demos being traded and many fanzines dedicated to the type of music we played.
 I sent our promotional package to a magazine called "Metal Maniacs".
 They reviewed our music, printed our picture and listed our address.
-Soon after, we stared getting fan mail from all over the world and our name started spreading quickly.
+Soon after, we started getting fan mail from all over the world and our name started spreading quickly.
 Of course, we received mail from people in the US, but we were also getting mail from people in Japan, Europe and even the then mighty USSR.
 Our music was getting played around the world.
 I still have a box with all of those letters.

+I remember in the span of two weeks we got to open up for Great White and Helix.
+Not exactly our style, but hey, they were signed bands and I was a junior in high school.
 The night we played with Great White was classic.
 Their song "Rock Me" had just topped the charts.
 They were just starting to get huge and the show was easily sold out.
 The beauty was that a lot of the people in the crowd assumed we were some famous band from Los Angeles as well.
 After all, we were playing on the same stage as Great White.
 I realized that if I chose to play the part of the famous rock guy, people would believe it.
 The problem was that my parents only gave me permission to stay out until midnight.
 Can you believe that?
 I mean, here I am playing to a packed crowd with one of the most popular rock bands in the country and I have to worry about getting in trouble from my parents if I break my curfew.
 They were seriously cramping my style.
 To make a long story short, I got grounded the next day!